ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/component-filter/index.md

 [[only-vue]]
 | ## VueJS Filtering
 |
-| It is possible to provide VueJS filters for ag-Grid to use if you are are using the VueJS version of ag-Grid.
+| It is possible to provide VueJS filters for AG Grid to use if you are are using the VueJS version of AG Grid.
 | See [registering framework components](../components/#registering-framework-components) for how to register
 | framework components.
 |